-2.5 How your Shares will be Voted
+2.4 How your Common Shares will be Voted

 You can choose to vote FOR, WITHHOLD or AGAINST, depending on the items to be voted on.
-When you vote by proxy, you may appoint either the persons named as proxies in the proxy form or voting instruction form (who are Klaus Paulini, the President and Chief Executive Officer of the Corporation and Leslie Auld, the Senior Vice President, Chief Financial Officer of the Corporation) or you may appoint someone else to vote for you as your proxy holder by using the enclosed form of proxy or voting instruction form.
+When you vote by proxy, you may appoint either the persons named as proxies in the proxy form or voting instruction form (who are Klaus Paulini, the President and Chief Executive Officer of the Corporation and Giuliano La Fratta, the Chief Financial Officer of the Corporation) or you may appoint someone else to vote for you as your proxy holder by using the enclosed form of proxy or voting instruction form.
 You have the right to appoint any other person or company (who need not be a shareholder) to attend and act on your behalf at the Meeting.
 That right may be exercised by writing the name of such person or company in the blank space provided, and following the instructions found in the proxy form or voting instruction form, as applicable, or by completing another proper form of proxy.
-Make sure that the person you appoint is aware that he or she is appointed and that this person logs into the online Meeting using the credentials you created for him/her as your appointee.
+Make sure that the person you appoint is aware that they are appointed and that this person logs into the online Meeting using the credentials you created for them as your appointee.

 Your Common Shares will be voted or withheld from voting in accordance with your instructions indicated on the proxy form or voting instruction form.
-If no instructions are indicated, your Common Shares represented by proxies in favour of the President and Chief Executive Officer or the Senior Vice President, Chief Financial Officer will be voted as follows:
+If no instructions are indicated, your Common Shares represented by proxies in favour of Klaus Paulini, the President and Chief Executive Officer, or Giuliano La Fratta, the Chief Financial Officer, will be voted as follows:

-- i) FOR the election of management's nominees as directors; and - ii) FOR the appointment of Ernst & Young LLP as auditors, and at the discretion of the proxy holder in respect of amendments to any of the foregoing matters or on such other business as may properly be brought before the Meeting.
+- i) FOR the election of management's nominees as directors; and - ii) FOR the appointment of Deloitte LLP as auditors, and at the discretion of the proxy holder in respect of amendments to any of the foregoing matters or on such other business as may properly be brought before the Meeting.
 Should any nominee named herein for election as a director become unable to accept nomination for election, it is intended that the person acting under proxy in favour of management will vote for the election in his or her stead of such other person as management of the Corporation may recommend.